Sub regional differences

 One of the Douro Valley’s attributes is its wealth of different traditional grape varieties.
 The reasons are partly historic and partly related to the region’s mountainous topography, a choice of different vine types being required to match the vineyard to a variety of different growing conditions.
 For example, the Touriga Nacional grape thrives on shallow, stony soils in full sun.
 Touriga Francesa prefers fertile sites and protection from strong winds.
 The Tinta Barroca, on the other hand, produces its best results on cooler North or East facing slopes and in locations with reduced exposure to sunlight.

-Although around thirty grape varieties can be used to make port, most modern vineyards use a selection of just five top red grapes, which are now generally considered to produce the finest wines.
-Some other varieties may be added in smaller proportions where dictated by specific growing conditions.
+Although around thirty grape varieties can be used to make port, most modern vineyards in the Douro Valley use a selection of just five top red grapes, which are now generally considered to produce the finest wines.
+Some other grape varieties may be added in smaller proportions where dictated by specific growing conditions.